2015 Clinton Correctional Facility escape: Escape

 On June 6, 2015, Matt and Sweat were unaccounted for during the 5:30 a.m. morning count, having been last seen at the 10:30 p.m. count the previous night.
 It was reported that an "external breach" was found on a street approximately 500 ft outside of the prison wall.
 The inmates had tunneled out of the facility.
 Matt and Sweat had been housed in Honor Block, a privileged housing unit that allowed them access to cooking stations, televisions, wall-mounted telephones, showers, and card tables in the cell house at specified intervals during the day.
 According to news reports, the escapees used tools from contractors to cut their escape tunnel during the nights and returned them to their toolboxes afterwards.

 The escape was elaborate and has been compared to the escape made in the 1962 Alcatraz escape and the fictional novella and film The Shawshank Redemption.
-New York Governor Andrew Cuomo took a walking tour of the facility with publicity cameras present.
+New York Governor Andrew Cuomo took a tour of the facility later in the day of the escape with media present.

 Authorities found that the two had planned to be picked up by a prison employee, Joyce Mitchell; however, according to a relative, Mitchell developed chest pains and was hospitalized.
 A second employee, prison guard Gene Palmer, was also charged with aiding the escape.
 Palmer admitted to investigators that he smuggled tools into the prison and did other favors for Richard Matt in exchange for paintings.

 A note was left behind on the pipe the two escapees had cut to escape, reading, "Have a nice day," with a stereotypical "Asian smiley face" wearing a triangular rice hat.

 Manhunt

 Authorities searched the farms and fields around the town of Willsboro, New York, after receiving a tip that Matt and Sweat might have been spotted there on June 9.

 Authorities spent June 9 and 10 retracing their steps near Dannemora after searching Willsboro, and also expanded the search to the border with Vermont, saying the two may have tried to flee to that state.
 Authorities in Canada, including the Royal Canadian Mounted Police (RCMP) and departments along the border with the U.S., and Mexico, where Matt had previously been convicted of murder, were also alerted.
-The Federal Bureau of Investigation (FBI), U.S. Customs and Border Protection (CBP), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), state and local police, and the New York State Forest Rangers (the Adirondack Park Preserve covers the area) were all involved in the search, led by the local police and the United States Marshals Service working with prison officials.
+The Federal Bureau of Investigation (FBI), United States Customs and Border Protection (CBP), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), state and local police, and the New York State Forest Rangers (the Adirondack Park Preserve covers the area) were all involved in the search, led by the local police and the United States Marshals Service working with prison officials.
 A $50,000 bounty was set for each inmate by Cuomo and was subsequently increased to $75,000 when the U.S. Marshals added $25,000 for each escapee.
 There were no reports of break-ins, robberies, or homicides, but there were two reported sightings.